ubco-W2022T2-data301/project-group-group15/README.md

 - Colin Lefter: I am a first-year Computer Science student who is passionate about algorithmic finanical modelling, having experience with algorithmic trading, Python, Java and R.
 - Keisha Kwek: I am a first-year student in the Faculty of Science on track to major in Data Science.
 I am passionate about various environmental and economical sustainability matters in the world, where I hope to contribute in the improvement of with the application of my skills from my degree.
-- Yigit Yurdusever: I am a third-year management student studying finance.
-I do have a keen interest in financial markets and investment instruments.

 ## Images